-Do you have a clear picture of your customer onboarding process?
+Do you have a clear picture of your SaaS customer onboarding process?
 That includes a clear objective that distinguishes this stage from your lead generation and customer retention goals.
 Customer onboarding is the specific phase in the whole customer acquisition strategy, when prospects use your product for the first time.

 Often, this is the free trial sign-up, but that is an incomplete process.
-You should extend the onboarding to include milestone customer encounters that require data migration, user training, integration, customization, data seeding, etc. In short, each of these encounters requires a successful onboarding process, in which product adoption hangs in the balance.
+You should extend the SaaS customer onboarding to include milestone customer encounters that require data migration, user training, integration, customization, data seeding, etc. In short, each of these encounters requires a successful onboarding process, in which product adoption hangs in the balance.

 No matter how good your marketing is or your product features are, if you mess up the onboarding experience of customers, you’ll end up wasting the lead generation effort.
-To make the most out of customer onboarding, keep these five insights close to your heart when welcoming prospects to your product.
+To make the most out of customer onboarding, keep these six insights close to your heart when welcoming prospects to your product.

 Customer onboarding isn’t just the technical onboarding, when customers are guided through the steps on “getting started”.
 Rather, onboarding, like a sales funnel, has value stages that can be defined the better you manage outcomes.
 A value stage is a milestone success achieved by customers using your product at different levels.
 With this perspective in mind, you shouldn’t confuse a free trial conversion for a value stage.
 That’s your value stage, not your customers’.